testdouble/test-smells/smells/unnecessary/7-layer-testing/README.md

 By way of this redundant code coverage, the deeper the layer in which a change to the system is made, the more tests above it will break.
 Worse, those tests will be by their nature more integrated and slower than the lower-order tests.
-Even more insidiuously, this phenomenon tends not to cause much worry until the test suite takes long enough that developers fall out of the habit of running it locally.
+Even more insidiously, this phenomenon tends not to cause much worry until the test suite takes long enough that developers fall out of the habit of running it locally.
 At that point, we've seen a number of team whose test suites had served them relatively well hit a sudden inflection point at which a half-day story can